dianudi/dfplayer-py/README.md

 ## Test

 Make sure the module has an SD card installed and has a minimum of three songs inside.
-Connect with USB to TTL, or on a Raspberry Pi, connect to GPIO.
+Connect with USB to TTL.

 ```bash
 pip install -r requirements.txt